socialray/makahiki-ktuh/doc/coding-standards.rst

 It is good practice to run verify.py prior to pushing your code to the master branch at github.

+Be patient: verify takes 10 seconds or more to complete.

 General documentation string standards
 --------------------------------------